How to install Easy!Appointments on Raspberry PI: Open Source Reservation Tool

 Prepare Raspberry PI OS Lite

 Make your OS up-to-date.
-From terminal, please use the following command:
+From the terminal, please use the following command:

 sudo apt update -y && sudo apt upgrade -y